Home Health Aide

 Any individual who receives an offer of employment or will receive a payroll check are required to submit to a drug and alcohol test as a condition of obtaining employment.

 Mille Lacs Band Member/American Indian preference applies

-A high school diploma or GED is required.
+• High school graduate or GED is required.

-Home Health Aide Certification is required.
+• Home Health Aide or Certified Nursing Assistant certification is required.

-CPR Certificate is required.
+• CPR Certification is required.